MicrosoftDocs/azure-devops-docs/docs/report/dashboards.md

 <b>Team Services | TFS 2017 | TFS 2015.1-2015.3 | [TFS 2015 | TFS 2013](team-dashboard.md)</b>

->[!NOTE]
+> [!NOTE]
-><b>Feature availability: </b>Multiple team dashboards and the [widget catalog](widget-catalog.md) are available from Visual Studio Team Services and from the web portal for TFS 2015.1 or later version.
+> **Feature availability:** Multiple team dashboards and the [widget catalog](widget-catalog.md) are available from Visual Studio Team Services and from the web portal for TFS 2015.1 or later version.
 >
->If you connect to an on-premises TFS running TFS 2015 or earlier version, you don't have access to multiple team dashboards.
+> If you connect to an on-premises TFS running TFS 2015 or earlier version, you don't have access to multiple team dashboards.
 Instead, your home page serves as a [single team dashboard](team-dashboard.md) For information on SharePoint dashboards, see [Project portal dashboards](sharepoint-dashboards/project-portal-dashboards.md).

 Share progress and status with your team using configurable team dashboards.
 Dashboards provide easy-to-read, easy access, real-time information.
 At a glance, you can make informed decisions without having to drill down into other parts of your team project site.